ellennickles/code-your-way-s25/README.md

 #### Citation Guidelines

-In accordance with the Statement of Academic Integrity [ADD LINK], you are expected to cite your sources and note how you used them.
+In accordance with the [Statement of Academic Integrity](https://github.com/ellennickles/code-your-way-s25/blob/main/README.md#academic-integrity), you are expected to cite your sources and note how you used them.
 For code references, a link to the online source along with a brief description will suffice.
 If you use any generative AI tools, e.g. ChatGPT, Claude, Gemini, Copilot, etc., please include the model name and version with description of why and how you used the tool.

 #### Participation